-- Regularly vacuum carpeted or upholstered areas and wipe down any sports or nap mats with a damp cloth. - For young children in school or child care who nap, bedding/pillows should not be shared.
-Store nap items separately and space mats/cots apart so children are not touching when they are napping. - If an outbreak of head lice occurs, assign individual lockers or cubbies.
-If lockers are not available, assign hooks 12 or more inches apart or have the children hang their coats on the backs of their chairs. - If bus drivers express concern regarding outbreaks of head lice, they can wipe school bus seats with a damp cloth. - If cars or vans are used for transportation, regularly vacuum upholstered seats or go over them with a lint remover (rollers with a sticky surface). - Although indirect transmission of head lice is rare, the sharing of headphones should be avoided if possible. - While it is recommended that children should avoid sharing items such as helmets, safety should be the first priority as the risk of transmission is low.
-If helmets need to be used, they can be cleaned by being vacuumed and wiping with a mild soap and water - Data show that head lice are unlikely to spread through the water in a swimming pool, even though chlorine levels in water do not kill head lice.
+- Regularly vacuum carpeted or upholstered areas and wipe down any sport or nap mats with a damp cloth. - For young children in school or child care who nap, bedding/pillows should not be shared.
+Store nap items separately and space mats/cots so children are not touching when they are napping. - If an outbreak of head lice occurs, assign individual lockers or cubbies.
+If lockers are not available, assign hooks 12 or more inches apart, or have the children hang their coats on the backs of their chairs. - If bus drivers express concern regarding outbreaks of head lice, they can wipe school bus seats with a damp cloth. - If cars or vans are used for transportation, regularly vacuum upholstered seats or go over them with a lint remover (rollers with sticky surface). - Although indirect transmission of head lice is rare, the sharing of headphones should be avoided if possible. - While it is recommended that children should avoid sharing items such as helmets, safety should be the first priority as the risk of transmission is low. - Data show that head lice are unlikely to spread by the water in a swimming pool, even though chlorine levels in water do not kill head lice.
 Head lice hold tightly onto human hair underwater.
-Head lice are more likely to be spread through sharing personal items with an infected person, such as towels and combs. - Swimming or washing hair within one to two days after head lice treatment might make some treatments/ medications less effective.
+Head lice are more likely to be spread through sharing personal items with an infected person, such as towels and combs. - Swimming or washing hair within one to two days after head lice treatment might make some treatments/medications less effective.